kos00pas/ECE318_Documentations/Project/ekfonisi/job_finder_application_report_marn.md

 ## Project Rules
-* You have to download the submitted code and diagrams through Teams and will be examine on them.
+* You have to download the submitted code and diagrams through Teams and will be examined on them.
 * Individual submission – the work should be developed solely by you and with no one else!
   1) This is an individual piece of work, hence you will have to design and implement it on your own.
 No group projects will be accepted.